 Students should not earn more than what they are allotted for Fall and for Spring.
 To help student employees keep track of their Fall and Spring employment allotments Record of Earnings forms are given to them.
 For Fall Semester they are asked to pick one of three tables depending on whether they start working first, second or third week and record their earnings for each payroll period and cumulative earnings on this table.
 Supervisors should check that their student employees complete these tables each payroll period and must not permit them to work beyond their Fall or Spring allotments.
 The Student Employment Office will still monitor student earnings and warn and terminate any students who have completed their full amount of employment award.

-The first time card will be given to student employees by the Student Employment Office or the Office of Student Financing (Doheny).
+The first time card will be given to student employees by the Student Employment Office or the Financial Aid Office (Doheny).
 The Payroll Office will send all subsequent time cards to the supervisors.
 All questions or problems concerning time cards should be directed to the Payroll Office.

 The time card is a legal document subject to auditing.
 Actual hours and lunch breaks should be recorded on the time card and the daily total written in the far right column of the time card.
 It is illegal for a student to record hours not actually worked.
 Students must show the actual hours worked on their time cards even if they start and/or end working past the hour, quarter hours or half hour.
 It is recommended that supervisors turn in their students time cards.